shemeshg/pass-simple-mdbook/src/install_windows.md

 1. use `gopass` to create and edit a test document.

+1. Run NSIS installer executable

-1. Extract the deployed windows zip folder, and run `pass-simple.exe` from windows explorer. (application is not signed, so confirm security screen).
+    or manually Extract the deployed windows zip folder, and run `pass-simple.exe` from windows explorer. (application is not signed, so confirm security screen).